tustin2121/James_Somerton_Transcripts/_videos/BJw8_r89EwA.md

 social safety nets that America lacks.
 Take for instance the depiction of what passes for

-impoverished between Shameless and Young Royals.
+impoverished between Shameless and *Young Royals*.
 Simon’s family isn’t rich by any means, but they

 do have a house and their mom does have a car.
 And whatever job she has, it's enough to keep that